Skip to main content

 The Galaxy S26 launch is a distinctly Asian story.
 Samsung Electronics, headquartered in Suwon, South Korea, remains the world's largest smartphone manufacturer by volume.
 The company's AI strategy is shaped by competitive pressure from Chinese rivals like Xiaomi, Oppo, and Vivo, all of which have been shipping their own on-device AI features.

 In some Asia-Pacific markets, Samsung offers the Exynos 2600 processor alongside the Qualcomm Snapdragon 8 Elite Gen 5, reflecting different regional manufacturing and pricing strategies.
-The base S26 price rose 8.6% in South Korea, a steeper hike than in most Western markets, which may signal confidence that Korean consumers will pay a premium for AI-first hardware.
+This builds on the company's commitment to AI integration across all devices in 2026.

 "Galaxy S26 brings agentic AI to phones, and it is bigger than Samsung.
 This is the beginning of a new category where your phone becomes a proactive assistant, not a passive tool." - JT Cho, President and Head of Mobile eXperience Business, Samsung Electronics